Bonfida/sns-ip/README.md

 <h2 align="center">Contributing</h2>
 <br />

-We encourage community participation in our project.
-If you would like to contribute, please start by familiarizing yourself with our SNS-IP process.
-When you're ready, follow the instructions for submitting an SNS-IP.
-Please ensure that your proposal is clear and complete before submission.
-Once your SNS-IP is submitted, maintainers and the community will review it and may propose changes or improvements.
-Constructive discussion is welcome, and we ask all participants to respect each other's perspectives and ideas.
-Your contributions are highly appreciated, and we look forward to building a better protocol together.
+We greatly value community participation in our project.
+To begin contributing, we ask you first to familiarize yourself with our SNS-IP process.
+Once you've done this, the first step in proposing changes is to open an issue for discussion.
+Clearly outline your suggested changes and ideas for our community to review and discuss.
+After thorough discussion and when you feel ready, you can then proceed to the next step - submitting an SNS-IP via a pull request.
+Please ensure that your proposal is comprehensive and well-articulated prior to submission.
+Once your SNS-IP has been submitted via a pull request, both maintainers and the community will review it, potentially proposing amendments or enhancements.

 <br />
 <h2 align="center">Contact</h2>